Click image to magnify.

 NEBA has approximately 250 commercial properties and over 350 businesses.
 All commercial property owners and business owners leasing or renting commercial space within the BID boundaries are automatically members of the association.
 NEBA has a non-voting Associate Membership option for businesses located within the Associate Membership boundary.
 The intent of the Associate Membership is to enable home-based businesses and businesses immediately adjacent to the BID area to join NEBA and become active members of the local business community organization.
 Associate Memberships will be renewed on an annual basis.

-The North End is the most progressive place to do business in Canada.
+The North End of Halifax is the most progressive place to do business in Canada.

 To create policies and events to build upon a successful, resilient business community;